How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Posterior inference

 \section{Posterior inference}

-In order to sample the complete parameter vector, which consists of $K$ and, conditional on $K$, of $\bm{\eta} = (\eta_k)_{k = 1,\ldots,K}$, $\bm{\mu} = (\mu_k)_{k = 1,\ldots,K}$, and $\bm{\sigma}^2 = (\sigma_k^2)_{k = 1,\ldots,K}$, from the posterior distribution, a transdimensional sampler is required which is able to sample parameter vectors of varying dimension.
+In order to obtain samples of the entire parameter vector, which consists of $K$ and, conditional on $K$, of $\bm{\eta} = (\eta_k)_{k = 1,\ldots,K}$, $\bm{\mu} = (\mu_k)_{k = 1,\ldots,K}$, and $\bm{\sigma}^2 = (\sigma_k^2)_{k = 1,\ldots,K}$, from the posterior distribution, a transdimensional sampler is required which is able to sample parameter vectors of varying dimension.
 We use the telescoping sampler proposed by \citet{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020}.
 This MCMC sampling scheme includes a sampling step where $K$ is explicitly sampled as an unknown parameter, but otherwise requires only sampling steps used for finite mixtures.